wesley402/real-time-collaborative-coding-app/README.md

 # Real Time Collaborative Coding Application
-A collaborative online judge system allows multiple users to edit codes at the same time.
+A collaborative coding  system allows multiple users to edit codes at the same time.
 You can choose C++, Java or Python to execute codes in the system.

 ## System Architecture
 Stack   | Techs